MisolaInTheCloud/networking-fundamentals/README.md

 Internet Layer: IP addresses are used to route packets across the internet.

 Network Access Layer: The physical network (Ethernet, Wi-Fi) transmits packets to the destination server.
+Once the server responds, the process reverses to display the requested webpage in the browser.